 Views are used to render the contents of a page – or, in other words, values from page fields and any markup that is specific to a single template and thus shouldn't be in the layout file or partial files.
 Views are specific to a single template, and each template may have multiple views (if you want to render its contents in multiple ways).

-Views have access to all parameters passed from the Controller trough the $view API variable in their local scope (
+Views have access to parameters passed from the Controller to the $view API variable in their local scope (

-$this->parameter_name), and also a full access to ProcessWire's API.
-That being said, it is highly recommended that you don't add any sort of "business logic" into your views, even though they are (by default) regular PHP files.
+$this->parameter_name), as well as ProcessWire's API.
+That being said, it is recommended that you avoid any sort of "business logic" in your views, even though the view files are indeed (by default) regular PHP files.

-Moving actual code to Controllers and dedicating views to markup generation only – output statements and simple control structures (if, else, foreach, etc.) – is an easy way to maintain proper separation of concerns.
+Moving code to Controllers and dedicating views to markup generation only – meaning that they mostly contain markup, echo statements, and simple control structures (if, else, foreach, etc.) – is an easy way to maintain separation of concerns.

 A simple view file could look like this (/site/templates/views/home/default.php):